IERoboticsAILab/ndi_router/orchestrator/README.md

 ## Orchestrator Host

-FastAPI-based orchestrator with a lightweight plugin system (NDI, LED).
+FastAPI-based orchestrator with a lightweight plugin system (NDI).
 It subscribes to device meta/status to build a live registry, exposes REST endpoints and simple UIs per plugin, and relays/schedules commands to devices via MQTT.

 ### Highlights
 - **Plugin architecture**: add features by creating a small plugin class.